-The Morningstar US Energy Index exhibited the lowest correlation with the Morningstar US Market Index over the past three years, and that correlation has continued to decline.
-The sector had a correlation of 0.79 with the US market at the end of 2021, but it dropped to 0.65 by the end of 2022 and to just 0.37 by the end of 2023.
-Meanwhile, the utilities sector-the diversification champ among sectors at the end of 2021 - saw its correlation with the US market increase in 2022 and 2023.
-That's likely because utilities, prized for their dividend yields, are sensitive to interest-rate changes.
-In a risinginterest-rate environment, investors often swap into the safety of higher-yielding bonds rather than seek yield from equities, which have more risk.
+The Morningstar US Energy Index exhibited the lowest correlation with the Morningstar US Market Index over the past three years.
+The sector had a correlation of 0.79 with the US market at the end of 2021, but it dropped to just 0.37 by the end of 2023 and sat at a still-low 0.43 at the end of 2024.
+Meanwhile, the utilities sector - the diversification champ among sectors at the end of 2021 - saw its correlation with the US market increase from 2022-24.

 On the flip side, the technology sector has been a notably weak diversifier for investors who already have broad US market exposure.
-That's not too surprising when you consider that tech stocks consume roughly 30% of the Morningstar US Market Index.
+That's not too surprising when you consider that tech stocks consume 30% of the Morningstar US Market Index.
 Moreover, technology sector indexes tend to be dominated by a handful of companies.
-Apple AAPL and Microsoft MSFT, for example, make up 37% of the Morningstar US Technology Index.
+Apple AAPL and Microsoft MSFT, for example, make up 35% of the Morningstar

+US Technology Index.
 Consumer cyclical stocks and industrials have also shown a tight correlation with the broad market.

 Over the past few decades, utilities and energy have been the sectors that have performed most differently from the broad US market.
-In 2022 and again in 2023, energy stocks decoupled from the broad US market.
+From 2022 through 2024, energy stocks decoupled from the broad US market.
 The consumer defensive sector has also had a somewhat lower correlation with the US market than other sectors.
 Meanwhile, the technology sector's performance movements have been consistently correlated with those of the broad US market about 90% of the time.